LoopKit/loopdocs/docs/nightscout/remote-config.md

     This step will download a file with a name that starts with `AuthKey` and ends with `.p8`.
 > ![img/apns-download.png](img/apns-download.png)
 6. Find your `AuthKey` downloaded file in your downloads folder.
    Double-click to open it and you will be presented a message asking how you'd like to open it.
+The graphic and instructions below are for a Mac.
+Make sure your editor does not change any characters in your APN key; use a text-only editor like NotePad (PC) or TextEdit (Mac).
    Click on `Choose Application...` and then select *`TextEdit`* as your application to open it with.
 > ![img/apns-open.png](img/apns-open.png)
 > ![img/apns-textedit.png](img/apns-textedit.png)